imagekit-developer/imagekit-java/README.md

 * URL generation
 * file upload
 * file management
-*

 The usage of the SDK has been explained below.

 ## Change log
-This document presents a list of changes that break existing functionality of previous versions.
-We try our best to minimize these disruptions, but sometimes they are unavoidable and they will be in major versions.
+This document presents a list of changes that break the existing functionality of previous versions.
+We try our best to minimize these disruptions, but sometimes they are unavoidable and will be in major versions.

 ### Breaking History:

 Changes from 1.0.3 -> 2.0.0 are listed below

-1. Result object raw and getMap() properties:
+1. Result raw object and getMap() properties:

 **What changed**
 - raw and getMap() has been deprecated.

 **Who is affected?**
-- This affects any development that uses the raw or getMap() from response object of APIs that is Result object.
+- This affects any development that uses the raw or getMap() from the response object of APIs and Result object.

 **How should I update my code?**
-- If you still need to use raw and getMap(), write it with using it with result's internal property such as result.getResponseMetaData().getRaw().
+- If you still need to use raw and getMap(), do this `result.getResponseMetaData().getRaw()`.

 2. Result object message and isSuccessful boolean properties:

 **What changed**
-- message and isSuccessful has been replaced with custom exceptions according to response code.
+- message and isSuccessful have been replaced with custom exceptions according to response code.

 **Who is affected?**
 - This affects any development that uses the message or isSuccessful from response object of APIs that is Result object.

 **How should I update my code?**
-- If you still need to use message it will be there in custom exception and could be raised isSuccessful properties in your own code from status code which is coming in the response or custom exception.
+- If you still need to use message it will be there in the custom exception and could be raised isSuccessful properties in your own code from status code that is coming in the response or custom exception.

 ## URL generation

 **1. Using image path and URL-endpoint**

-This method allows you to create a URL using the path where the image exists and the URL-endpoint you want to use to access the image.
-You can refer to the documentation
+This method allows you to create an URL to access a file using the relative file path and the ImageKit URL endpoint (`urlEndpoint`).
+The file can be an image, video, or any other static file supported by ImageKit.
-[here](https://docs.imagekit.io/integration/url-endpoints) to read more about URL endpoints in ImageKit and the section about [image origins](https://docs.imagekit.io/integration/configure-origin) to understand about paths with different kinds of origins.

 ```java
 Map<String, String> queryParam=new HashMap<>();